 Summary: Part 3 of 7 about why the painting in Tallinn is not a remnant of Lübeck's original painting from 1463.

 Heise's "knowledge" about the painting in Tallinn is based on one, single source: Gotthard von Hansen's "Die Kirchen und ehemaligen Klöster Revals" from 1873 (reprinted 1976).
-No offense against Gotthard von Hansen's book - but how can a supposedly serious scholar like Heise base his research on a tourist guide?
+No offense against Gotthard von Hansen's book - but if Heise wants to be considered a serious scholar, how can he then base his research on a tourist guide?

 Heise assumes right away that Gotthard von Hansen has used "good, old traditions".(1) If Heise had considered it a bit, he would have realised that Gotthard von Hansen's source was the painting in Lübeck - since Gotthard von Hansen compares the Tallinn fragment with the painting in Lübeck 3 times in a row:

 A much more damning evidence is the sequence of dancers that Gotthard von Hansen lists (and Heise himself quotes): "Bischof, Herzog, Abt, Ritter, Karthäuser und Bürger".
-This is the sequence that the painting in Lübeck had in 1873 when von Hansen wrote his book - but as pointed out in this footnote, the original sequence was bishop, duke, abbot, knight, Chartusian, nobleman, canon and mayor.
+This is the sequence that the painting in Lübeck had in 1873 when von Hansen wrote his book - but as pointed out in the note on this page, it is only true for the copy from 1701.
+In the original painting from 1463 the sequence was bishop, duke, abbot, knight, Chartusian, nobleman, canon and mayor.
 This leaves two possibilities:

-Conclusion: Heise bases his theory on a tourist guide that gives erroneous information
+Conclusion: Heise bases his hypothesis on a tourist guide that gives erroneous information.
+Even if the tourist guide was correct, it would disprove Heise's hypothesis.

 Next section: Heise "quotes" Mantels